-In Hawaii the purchase and sale of a medical or dental practice is never “cookie cutter” because in each transaction there is something unique.
+In Hawaii, the purchase and sale of medical or dental practice is never “cookie-cutter” because in each transaction there is something unique.
 For example, in each transaction either the buyer is:

 - Purchasing the office (so standard due diligence is required such as inspections and review of Declarations),

 - Taking over the existing lease (so lease review and lessor’s consent are required as well as estoppel from the lessor), or

 - Entering into a new lease as a condition of the sale (so lease negotiation is required).

 Thus, a significant component of the transaction is the conveyance of Hawaii real estate.